July 30, 2024

 Powdery Mildew

-• Symptoms: White, powdery spots on leaves and stems.
+• Symptoms: White, powdery spots on the leaves and the stems.

 Root Rot

-• Symptoms: Yellowing leaves, stunted growth and wilting.
+• Symptoms: Yellowing leaves, lack of growth and wilting leaves/flowers.

-• Prevention: Make sure you have well-drained soil and avoid overwatering.
+• Prevention: Make sure you have soil that drains will and that you aren’t overwatering your plant.

 Companion Planting